jliu88/analysis_console/README.md

 Requires Bokeh and panda

 Copy analysis_console.py to a local directory and import with another program.
 Then call the run method and go to the console to run.
-See Running for how to run int he console. for example: x = analaysis_console.tools(df, metric) x.run()
+See Running for how to run in the console. for example:

+x = analaysis_console.tools(df, metric)

+x.run()

 See example.py for additional examples